Ghana–United Kingdom relations: Independence

-In 1981, Ghana left the Commonwealth following the 31 December takeover by Jerry Rawlings.
-Ghana reentered the Commonwealth in 1993.
+In 1981, Ghana became a Commonwealth republic under a military regime led by Jerry Rawlings.
 With this, an increased exchange of Ghanaian and British immigrants brought their culture and ideas to the UK, such as Afrobeat.
 In 2019, this has been represented by figures such as the politicians Abena Oppong-Asare and Bell Ribeiro-Addy.

 President John Kufuor had a strong relationship with the United Kingdom and was awarded the Knight Grand Cross of the Order of the Bath (2006) British Prime Minister Tony Blair and Ghanaian President John Kufuor worked closely together on a number of issues including issues of peace and stability in Liberia and Sierra Leone as well as how to effectively boost foreign aid to Africa and economic development within Africa.
 Blair encouraged other European leaders to drop trade barriers that held Africa back, President Kufuor welcomed these developments and viewed Blair as an effective leader.
 In 2007, President Kufuor and Prime Minister Blair agreed to a high-intensity ten year development plan for Ghana, which was widely praised as one of the most successful such plans in modern African history and one of the few entirely positive engagements with Africa by a European government.
 Blair's successor Gordon Brown led international efforts to boost aid and healthcare assistance efforts for Africa.

 Brown engaged more with Ghana than any other foreign leader in 2009 and 2010.
 The following Prime Minister, David Cameron also had a strong relationship with Ghana, increasing military and economic cooperation with Ghana.
 Britain supplies the Ghana Air Force with numerous aircraft including the de Havilland Heron, Short SC.7 Skyvan, Britten-Norman BN-2 Islander, Beagle Husky, Westland Wessex, Westland Whirlwind and the Scottish Aviation Bulldog.

-In February 2021 Ghana and the United Kingdom signed a post-Brexit trade agreement, this agreement allows the United Kingdom and Ghana to be much closer economically than would have been allowed had the United Kingdom remained in the European Union.
+In February 2021, Ghana and the United Kingdom signed a post-Brexit trade agreement, this agreement allows the United Kingdom and Ghana to be much closer economically than would have been allowed had the United Kingdom remained in the European Union.
 The Interim Trade Partnership Agreement signed between the United Kingdom and Ghana on 2 March 2020 is worth around £1.2 billion.